Check out the following resources to help you understand more about how the building permit process works in Madera.

 Examples of minor permits include the following: single room remodels, window replacements, air conditioning system installation.

 - Description of Work.
-Provide one or more drawings showing existing condition and proposed construction, sufficiently detailed to show the work being done.
+Provide one or more drawings showing the existing condition and proposed construction, sufficiently detailed to show the work being done.

 Major Remodels and New Construction